Hi, I’m George Rodafinos

 I also studied Manual Lymph Drainage in France and Austria, Reflexology in Greece, and Massage in the UK.
 I hold 6 diplomas from 4 different European countries.

-In the US, I added a Certificate from Saint Paul College in 2021.
+In the US, I added one from Saint Paul College in 2021.